XED-AM

-XED-AM (1050 kHz) is a commercial AM radio station in Mexicali, Baja California, also heard in the Yuma, Arizona, El Centro, California and San Luis Río Colorado, Sonora radio markets.
-The station carries a Regional Mexican format known as La Gran D.
+XED-AM (1050 kHz) is a commercial AM radio station in Mexicali, Baja California, also heard in the Imperial Valley, California radio market.
+The station carries a Regional Mexican format known as La Gran D. This station is owned by Radio Cadena Enciso.

 Because AM 1050 is a clear channel frequency reserved for XEG in Monterrey, Nuevo León, XED must greatly reduce power at night to avoid interference; it was a daytime-only radio station for nearly seven decades.